 1. The rise of cloud technology

-Unlike traditional platforms that are built with hardware resources that are scarce and costly, cloud solutions offer unlimited capacity both for storing and processing data.
+Unlike traditional platforms that are built with hardware resources that are scarce and costly, cloud data solutions offer unlimited capacity both for storing and processing data.
 This offers the ability to run an unprecedented number of workloads and analytics queries with high performance in a centralized platform.
 There is no need to purchase physical hardware.

 This typically makes cloud data platforms less expensive because you can scale usage up and down automatically, compared to traditional data architecture where you pay for capacity whether you use it or not.
 You no longer have to anticipate storage, hardware, and software upgrade and capacity issues as you would with traditional technology.